FJD-CEPH/aCNViewer/README.md

 * <a id="windowSize"></a>`WINDOW_SIZE`: segment size in bp.
 Please note that alternatively, `-p PERCENTAGE` can be used instead of `-w WINDOW_SIZE` in order to set the segment size in percentage of chromosome length where `PERCENTAGE` is a floating number between 0 and 100.
 If `WINDOW_SIZE` and `PERCENTAGE` are null then `WINDOW_SIZE` is set to 2Mb by default.
 * <a id="sampleFile"></a>`SAMPLE_FILE`: a tab-delimited file that should contain a column named `Sample` with the name of each sample and at least another column with the phenotypic / clinical feature.
 This file can contain a `sampleAlias` which will be used as the official sample id if provided.
 * <a id="phenotypicColumnName"></a>`PHENOTYPIC_COLUMN_NAME` is optional and refers to the name of the column of the phenotypic / clinical feature of interest in `SAMPLE_FILE`.
 If you omit this parameter, one plot per feature defined in `SAMPLE_FILE` will be generated.
-* <a id="rColorFile"></a> `RCOLOR_FILE`: colors in histograms (section "[histogram]".
-If defined, should contain exactly 10 colors [one per line] corresponding to CNV values in the following order: "&le; -4", "-3", "-2", "-1", "1", "2", "3", "4", "5", "&ge; 6"), dendrograms (section "[group]".
-If defined, should contain at least the same number of colors than the number of distinct values for the phenotypic / clinical feature of interest) and heatmaps (sections "[chr]" [if defined, should contain 22 colors corresponding to chromosomes 1 to 22], "[group]" and "[heatmap]" [if defined, should contain 10 colors [one per line] corresponding to CNV values in the following order: "0", "1", "2", "3", "4", "5", "6", "7", "8", "&ge; 9"]) can be redefined in that file.
+* <a id="rColorFile"></a> `RCOLOR_FILE`: file allowing to customize graph colors: colors for histograms can be overriden using a section named "[histogram]" which should contain exactly 10 colors [one per line] corresponding to CNV values in the following order: "&le; -4", "-3", "-2", "-1", "1", "2", "3", "4", "5", "&ge; 6").
+Histogram colors for heterozygous / homozygous CNVs can be changed using the section "[heteroHomo]" which should contain 6 colors corresponding to the values "-Hom", "-Het", "=Hom", "=Het", "+Hom", "+Het".
+Colors for dendrograms can be redefined using the section "[group]" which should contain at least the same number of colors than the number of distinct values for the phenotypic / clinical feature of interest.
+Colors for heatmaps are customizable using the section "[chr]" and should contain 22 colors corresponding to chromosomes 1 to 22], the section "[group]" (the same as previously seen for dendrograms) and the section "[heatmap]" which should contain 10 colors (one per line) corresponding to CNV values in the following order: "0", "1", "2", "3", "4", "5", "6", "7", "8", "&ge; 9".
 An example can be found [here](/img/rColor.txt).
 * `PLOT_ALL`: specify whether all available plots should be generated.
 The default value is `1`.
 * `OUTPUT_FORMAT`: allow to customize output formats for the different types of available plots (histograms, heatmaps and dendrograms).
 Examples of use can be found [above](#outputFormatExamples).
 The default value is `hist:png(width=4000,height=1800,res=300);hetHom:png(width=4000,height=1800,res=300);dend:png(width=4000,height=2200,res=300);heat:pdf(width=10,height=12)`.
 * `PLOIDY_FILE`: custom ploidy values for each sample.
 Can either be a tab-delimited file with at least 2 columns: "sample" and "ploidy" or an integer which will set the same ploidy to all samples.
 By default, the ploidy is calculated using the CNV file segmented in fragments of 10% of chromosomal length and its value will be the most represented CNV value for each sample.